NominHanggai/auto-abbreviation/README.md

 - Refactor the script to remove unused portions of the `bibtexparser` code, ensuring only relevant functionality is retained.

 ## Acknowledgements
-This script shamelessly borrows code from the `bibtexparser` package, which is licensed under the MIT License.
+- This script shamelessly borrows code from the `bibtexparser` package, which is licensed under the MIT License.
 The original code can be found [here](https://github.com/sciunto-org/python-bibtexparser).
+- The `journal.txt` file, which contains rules for journal abbreviations, is primarily based on [this resource](https://gist.github.com/FilipDominec/6df14b3424e335c4a47a96640f7f0df9) by [Filip Dominec](https://github.com/FilipDominec), with a few additional entries contributed by me.